 Monitoring user activity is an effective way to detect issues with productivity and cybersecurity in a timely manner.
 You can use it to gather data for metrics, evaluate productivity, document cases of policy violations and misbehavior, and find ways to make improvements.

-- Alert on suspicious or forbidden actions
+- Alerts on suspicious or forbidden actions

 With the most complete set of supported desktop and server operating systems, deployment in less than 20 minutes, and support for thousands of endpoints, Ekran System is the most effective tool for improving productivity!